gigiigig/blog/tlp-step-by-step/phantom-types.md

 be open or close, and we try to use the phantoms to guarantee, at compile time, that we can only open a close door and close an open door.

-We start defining the operations `Open` and `Close` both subclasses of `Op`, after we define the `Door` as trait, the interesting part is that we add to the trait a type parameter that represent the door status.
+We start defining the statuses `Open` and `Closed` both subclasses of `Status`, after we define the `Door` as trait, the interesting part is that we add to the trait a type parameter that represent the door status.

-We put then the behaviour in the companion object, now for every action we add a type constraint, the method `open` has the constraint `Close` and `close` has `Open`.
+We put then the behaviour in the companion object, now for every action we add a type constraint, the method `open` has the constraint `Closed` and `close` has `Open`.

-That is pretty much it, we can see then in the example that the first 3 operations work as expected and after, when we try to open an `Open` door or close a `Close` door, it doesn't compile which is what we wanted.
+That is pretty much it, we can see then in the example that the first 3 operations work as expected and after, when we try to open an `Open` door or close a `Closed` door, it doesn't compile which is what we wanted.
-It's important to notice that the traits `Open` and `Close` are never instantiated, we use them as only constraints.
+It's important to notice that the traits `Open` and `Closed` are never instantiated, we use them as only constraints.

 I presented a minimal example just to explain the concept, there is already a lot of good and complete material about Phantom